 Restore a suspended Gmail account

 Here's how to restore a Gmail account that's been suspended by Google.
-To restore an account suspended by a G Suite administrator, see Restore a suspended user.
+To restore an account suspended by an administrator, see Restore a suspended user.

 - From the Admin console Home page, go to Users.